Art

 ART_VS 4977: Capstone: BFA Exhibition

-Capstone for BFA in VISUAL STUDIES tracks which culminates in a gallery exhibition.
+Capstone for BFA in Art which culminates in a gallery exhibition.
 Emphasis placed on preparation, professionalization, and presentation of undergraduate creative research in a public exhibition.
 Graded on A-F basis only.

 Prerequisites: ART_VS 4040